typestruck/tldrwiki/docs/README.md

 ## Overview

-Wiki to explain things in a succint manner.
+Wiki to explain things in a succinct manner.

 ## Table of contents